chrisguindon/chrisguindon.github.io/content/post/strengthening-supply-chain-security-in-open-vsx.md

 ## Why pre-publish security checks matter

-Developer tooling ecosystems are a popular target, and we see the same types of issues repeatedly:
+Developer tooling ecosystems, including package registries and extension marketplaces, are a popular target, and we see the same types of issues repeatedly:

 * Namespace impersonation designed to mislead users
 * Secrets or credentials accidentally committed and published